-Thanksgiving Eve has joined St. Patrick's Day among the top five biggest drinking nights of the year
+Thanksgiving Eve, also known as Blackout Wednesday, has joined St. Patrick's Day among the biggest drinking nights of the year, according to police.

-Police have issued warnings ahead of Thanksgiving Eve (otherwise known as Blackout Wednesday), which they claim is worse than St. Patrick’s Day in terms of over-consumption of alcohol and drink driving.
+In the past, police have issued warnings ahead of Thanksgiving Eve, which they claim is worse than St. Patrick’s Day in terms of over-consumption of alcohol and drunk driving.